 Architecture

-CBIcall is a configuration-driven execution framework for reproducible variant-calling workflows.
+CBIcall is a configuration-driven execution framework for reproducible variant-calling pipelines.
 It does not replace Bash, Snakemake, Nextflow, or Cromwell.
-Instead, it validates one user request, resolves it against approved workflow and resource definitions, launches the selected backend, and records the evidence needed to audit the run afterwards.
+Instead, it validates one user request, resolves it against approved workflow-registry and resource definitions, launches the selected backend, and records the evidence needed to audit the run afterwards.

 The architecture is organized around a three-layer execution contract: